 As long as you use other compatible products along with the filter, then setting it up should be very easy.
-If you need some instructions, then you can take a look at this tutorial.

 The flow rate of the AQUANEAT Bio Sponge Filter is dependent on the power of the air pump it is connected to.
 In our case, the 100-gallon Tetra Whisper Easy to Use Air Pump is more than enough to deliver adequate water flow for our 20-gallon shrimp tank.

 If you have a long fish tank, such as our 4-feet long 55-gallon tank, then you might have to place the AQUANEAT Bio Sponge Filter near the middle to ensure that the flow rate covers all areas of the aquarium.

 If you have another product that can create water movement, such as an air stone, then you should be able to place the sponge filter on one end of the tank as you should be able to get plenty of water flow from the other device.

 The AQUANEAT Aquarium Bio Sponge Filter does a great job at keeping the tank free of free-floating debris.
 The spaces between the sponges are super fine, which means that it is able to trap the smallest of debris.

 Beneficial bacteria will grow all over the tank, especially in the sponge of the AQUANEAT filter, which should provide plenty of surface area.